bcgov/digital-trust-toolkit/docs/governance/justice/legal-professional/governance.md

 ### 3.2 Legal

 #### 3.2.1 For Verifiers
-*The Terms of Use for this credential as it relates to Verifiers is a work in progress and will be updated at a later time.*
+Not applicable

 #### 3.2.2 For End Users
-*The Terms of Use for this credential as it relates to End Users is a work in progress and will be updated at a later time.*
+The Terms of Use for this credential as it relates to End Users is documented here: [Lawyer Credential TOU - 4679934](./4679934%20-%202025-Lawyer-Credential%20TOU.pdf)

 ## 4. Credential Data, Issuance, and Changes